shadeofpurple79/vitaminception/README.md

 ### Vitamin D page

-Vitamin D page follows the same format and begins by describing this particular type of vitamin, a brief background, it provides a list of natural sources of the vitamin, but this time specifically for vegans as this is a challenging area for this special diets, followed by an information section directing the user to external links to watch a video, to read a scientific article and to read or buy a book on the topic.
+Vitamin D page follows the same format and begins by describing this particular type of vitamin, a brief background, it provides a list of natural sources of the vitamin, but this time specifically for vegans as this is a challenging area for this special diet, followed by an information section directing the user to external links to watch a video, to read a scientific article and to read or buy a book on the topic.
 The mini shop section offers vitamin c products in three different forms: gummy, liquid and gel capsules.

 Vitamin D page refers to the following external links:

 - Vitamin D Science video by Dr John Campbell (https://www.youtube.com/embed/cv4iINxf4IM)
 - Recommended dietary intakes for vitamin D: where do they come from, what do they achieve and how can we meet them (https://onlinelibrary.wiley.com/doi/full/10.1111/jhn.12226)
 - The Vitamin D Cure, book by Dr James Dowd, on World of Books (https://www.wob.com/en-gb/books/james-dowd/vitamin-d-cure/9780470455753)
-- Recommended Vitamin C in Gummy Form at Holand & Barrett (https://www.hollandandbarrett.com/shop/product/bioglan-vitamin-d3-1000iu-vitagummies-60006837
+- Recommended Vitamin D in Gummy Form at Holand & Barrett (https://www.hollandandbarrett.com/shop/product/bioglan-vitamin-d3-1000iu-vitagummies-60006837
 Vitamin D Gummy Form)
-- Recommended Vitamin C in Liquid Oil Form at Dolphin Fitness (https://www.dolphinfitness.co.uk/en/now-foods-liquid-vitamin-d-3-60-ml/134910)
+- Recommended Vitamin D in Liquid Oil Form at Dolphin Fitness (https://www.dolphinfitness.co.uk/en/now-foods-liquid-vitamin-d-3-60-ml/134910)
-- Recommended Vitamin C in Softgel Form at Dolphin Fitness (https://www.dolphinfitness.co.uk/en/healthy-origins-vitamin-d-3-2400-iu-360-softgels/224351)
+- Recommended Vitamin D in Softgel Form at Dolphin Fitness (https://www.dolphinfitness.co.uk/en/healthy-origins-vitamin-d-3-2400-iu-360-softgels/224351)

 ### Future Features